technophile81/Bamazon/README.md

 ## Manager

-The bamazonManager.js app will allow 'managers' to edit and add new entries into the database:
+The bamazonManager.js app will allow 'managers' to edit and add new entries into the database.
+These are the options:

 * View Products for Sale